GLOBAL MARKETS-Wall St jumps, dollar gains after U.S. jobs report

 Yields on German 10-year yields climbed 6 basis points on Friday, rising above 0.70 percent for the first time in 2-1/2-months.

-Additional reporting by Jamie McGeever; Editing by Nick Zieminski, Bernadette Baum and Dan Grebler
+Additional reporting by Jamie McGeever; Editing by Nick Zieminski and Bernadette Baum